 How to Make Demi-Glace Step by Step

-You take a lot of vegetables, cut them into strips, and roast them in the oven until they brown.
+All in all, you take a lot of vegetables, cut them into strips, and roast them in the oven until they brown.
 Then you produce the vegetable broth.
 You add water, let it simmer, filter the liquid and thicken it.

 1 / Finely cut the vegetables.